kstenerud/compact-time/compact-time-specification.md

 | Sub-seconds          |     0 |     0 |          |
 | Sub-second Magnitude |     2 |     0 | `    00` |
 | Time Zone Present    |     1 |     0 | `     0` |

+With a sub-second magnitude of 0, there are 4 RESERVED bits.

 Layout: